crodriguezprieto/P8-ASTEROIDS/BACKLOG.md

 ### Logic changes/add
 - **HP system:** Right now the spaceship has 3 lives and we're subtracting 1 life everytime a rock hit us.
 When there's no lifes left game over screen appears.
 Maybe code some hp system in which everytime a rock hit the spaceship it loses 10 hp.
 When 3 rocks hit us it's 1 life less.
 New screen showing Continue?.
 Score keeps keeping data until no lifes left and then Score summary screen.
+- **Ammo system:** Right now there's no punishment on holding the trigger constantly.
+Make "limited" ammo.
+If you hold the trigger ammo will decrease, but it restores itself overtime if you stop shooting, that way the game punishes us for holding the trigger too much time.
+If you only shoot single shots ammo doesn't decrease.